mabitter/tractor/jetson/readme.md

 - tractor.service - Responsible for talking to the motors, and receiving steering commands to drive the tractor arround.

+- tractor-webservices.service - Responsible for proxying ipc traffic over webRTC, serving a Twirp API, and serving the static frontend.

 The install script enables these services so that they start at boot.

 To see their log output: